For Immediate Release: January 19, 2023

 - During “Owning Your History, Cultivating Your Future,” Erin Creger of Envision Strategic Partners and Honnalora Hubbard of Coldspring will help you understand how a person’s personal history – the good and the bad – can serve as a foundation to propel their life forward.

-- Jessica Koth, director of public relations for NFDA, and Kelly Manion, director of community engagement for the Funeral Service Foundation, will help attendees improve communication and build supportive and collaborative relationships with one another during their interactive session, “It’s Not a Competition!”
+- Jessica Koth, director of public relations for NFDA, will help attendees improve communication and build supportive and collaborative relationships with one another during her interactive session, “It’s Not a Competition!”

 - May 7